Chapter 40 BWV 156 Ich steh mit einem Fuss im Grabe

 The dark sound of the low writing of the upper strings, never aspiring to extend above the treble stave, colours the movement from start to finish.

-This is a haunting movement, powerfully conveying the moments before approaching death.
+This is a haunting movement, powerfully conveying those moments approaching death.
 Once heard, it is not quickly forgotten.

 The bass recitatives.

 Both recitatives are for the bass, one placed on each side of the alto aria, the sole movement of the entire cantata which can truthfully be labelled cheerful.
 The first does little to lift the mood which still centres around death----my very existence and demise lie within Your hands, oh Lord----Should You, because of my sins, strike me ill, then I beg for Your kindness and charity----but if they are not forthcoming I must be prepared.
 The last line----the longer I must endure here, the later I will arrive there----is set as a mini-arioso over a marching quaver bass line.
 The obvious inference is that those who wish for an early end to this long period of waiting may, even now imagine themselves setting out on that significant journey!

 For the most part, the melodic line of this recitative is angular and forceful, the mood immediately set by the opening phrase----my dread and suffering, my life and death.